 If you’re looking for a creative and delicious way to use rhubarb, you’ve got to give this Roasted Rhubarb Barbecue Sauce recipe a try!

-I love the bright red color of fresh rhubarb, and it’s always one of the first things to appear at our farmers’ market.
-Of course, once I get it home, I’m never quite sure what to do with it.
+I love the bright red color of fresh rhubarb, and it’s always one of the first things to appear at our farmers’ market in the spring.

 If you’re wondering the same thing, I highly recommend this sweet and tangy barbecue sauce.

-Although it’s technically a vegetable, it’s most often found in pies and other desserts (usually pared with strawberries)–probably because it’s very bitter and usually needs a lot of sweetening up.
+Although it’s technically a vegetable, it’s most often found in pies and other desserts (usually paired with strawberries)–probably because it’s very bitter and usually needs a lot of sweetening up.

 When I brought some rhubarb home from the farmers’ market recently, I was determined to make something besides a dessert.
 I’d seen several sauces that utilized fresh rhubarb, which inspired me to try making a barbecue sauce.
 It was delicious!